raphaelmayer/2d-stealth-game/README.md

 - Change CMake config for assets.
 Currently it is kind of cumbersome (see `src/CMakeLists.txt`)
 - The font should not be owned by engine, at least not hardcoded as it is right now.
 - Reevaluate rendering functions API regarding rect or vector as arguments (especially draw/fillRectangle).
+- Texture.hpp takes a SDL_Texture type.
+We have a function to create a SDL_Texture, so the user does not have to interact with sdl directly, but there is a better solution here.
+- State machines: We need a generic state machine class to simplify a couple of areas:
+	- Weapon firing state
+	- AI alert state
+	- ...
+- Still using SDL specific types for mouse and key ids.

 ## Ideas for sound engine
 - add SoundLibrary class to hold all sound chunks (in game context)